AdaGold/ride-share-rails/README.md

   - Discuss who will do which tasks and when you will target completion
     - What things should be done together as pairs vs individually?
   - Organize your tasks/stories into iterations (a.k.a waves)
-- Create a data diagram based on the original data [specification](https://github.com/adagold/ride-share-two)
+- Create a data diagram based on the data in the CSV files

 Once the above is complete, this project: